-Monitor it regularly.
-Use deep breathing, relaxation and visualization techniques, meditation, or yoga to let go of tension, reduce stress, and keep your blood pressure under control.
+- Manage your blood pressure - Monitor your blood pressure regularly and practice techniques such as deep breathing, relaxation and visualization techniques, meditation, or yoga to let go of tension, reduce stress, and keep your blood pressure under control.

-These fats contain heart-protective essential fatty acids that help lower bad LDL cholesterol and triglycerides while raising good HDL cholesterol.
-EPA and DHA are present in fatty fish such as salmon, mackerel, and herring, and ALA is present in greens, avocados, broccoli, beans, nuts and seeds including flaxseed, which is a particularly rich source.
+- Increase omega-3 dietary fats - These fats contain heart-protective essential fatty acids that help lower bad LDL cholesterol (low-density lipoproteins sometimes called the “bad” cholesterol) and triglycerides, while raising good HDL cholesterol (high-density lipoproteins or “good” cholesterol).
+EPA and DHA are present in fatty fish such as salmon, mackerel, and herring.
+ALA (alpha-linolenic acid)—the most common omega-3 fatty acide in most Western diets—is present in greens, avocados, broccoli, beans, nuts and seeds, including flaxseed and flaxseed oil.

-The highly recommended Mediterranean diet includes olive oil, which can be used to make delicious meals and salads that contribute to a healthy heart.
+- Increase monounsaturated fats - The highly recommended Mediterranean diet includes olive oil, which can be used to make delicious meals and salads, which contribute to a healthy heart.

-Buying leaner cuts of meat or trimming the fat, as well as lowering the amount of meat and poultry you eat in relation to vegetables and grains, is healthier for both your arteries and your digestive system.
+- Cut down on saturated fat - Buying leaner cuts of meat or trimming the fat—as well as lowering the amount of meat and poultry you eat in relation to vegetables and grains—is healthier for both your arteries and your digestive system.
 Use low-fat dairy products or cut back on the amounts you consume.

-These are found in processed foods such as margarine, shortening, and the foods that contain them.
-Butter is healthier than margarine when used in moderation, and tropical fats such as virgin coconut and palm oil, when used judiciously, are preferable to shortening, which has been chemically altered by hydrogenation.
+- Avoid trans fats - These are found in processed foods such as margarine, shortening, and the foods that contain them.
+Butter is healthier than margarine when used in moderation.
+Tropical fats, such as virgin coconut and palm oil (when used judiciously) are preferable to shortening, which has been chemically altered by hydrogenation.

-Make sure the grains you eat are whole grains.
+- Increase dietary fiber - Make sure the grains you eat are whole.
 Whole grain foods are widely available today, making it easy to incorporate whole grain breads, cereals, crackers, tortillas, rice, and even pasta into your diet.

-Avoid frying foods and try baking, broiling, barbecuing, braising, boiling or poaching, and sautéing instead.
-Many delicious dishes can be created using these methods.
+- Use heart-healthy cooking methods - Avoid frying foods.
+Instead try baking, broiling, barbecuing, braising, boiling or poaching, and sautéing your food; any delicious dishes can be created using these methods.